 Giuliano Di Baldassarre

 My research focuses on droughts and floods in changing environments.
-I am fascinated by the interplay of water and society, and I explore the dynamics and risks generated by feedback mechanisms between hydrological, technical and social processes.
+I am fascinated by the interplay of hydrological, technical and social processes, and I explore the risks and opportunities generated by their feedback mechanisms.

 Professor of Hydrology.
-Director of CNDS, Centre of Natural Hazards & Disaster Science, www.cnds.se.
-Chair of Panta Rhei - Everything Flows, International Association of Hydrological Sciences (IAHS).
-PI of the ERC project HydroSocialExtremes.
+Director of CNDS, Centre of Natural Hazards & Disaster Science (www.cnds.se).
+PI of the ERC project HydroSocialExtremes (www.hydrosocialextremes.org).

 Keywords: water and society risk assessment floods and droughts

 Giuliano was born in L'Aquila (Italy) in 1978.
 After graduating summa cum laude at the University of Bologna (Italy), he took his PhD in Hydrology in 2006.
 Then, he developed his academic career across Europe by working as a Postdoc at the School of Geographical Sciences, University of Bristol (United Kingdom) and, later, as a Senior Lecturer at UNESCO-IHE Institute for Water Education in Delft (The Netherlands).

 He moved to Sweden in March 2014, and he joined the Department of Earth Sciences of Uppsala University as a Professor of Hydrology.
 He is also the Director of CNDS, Centre of Natural Hazards and Disaster Science, which brings together social, engineering and earth scientists from three Swedish universities to carry out inter-disciplinary research in the field of disaster risk reduction (DRR).
 CNDS currently supports 26 early career scientists, i.e. 18 PhD candidates and 8 postdocs, in three Swedish universities (www.cnds.se).